 At that point I was moving to Chicago for business school, and put all of this on hold as far as trying to figure out the root cause or get out of pain.
 I’d lived with it for so long that I was pretty used to just managing it, plus I was discouraged by the jaw realignment not relieving all the pain.
 When I got back to New York from Chicago six years ago, I went to a conventional orthopedist and asked for an X-ray of my spine.
 It had been ten years since my first spinal X-ray down at Johns Hopkins, so I wanted to see if the curve had gotten any worse or remained the same.
 The experience was at best comical, at worst, horrifying.

 First, I filled out over 25 pages of questions in the waiting room.
-At some point I just gave up and told the receptionist I’d explain it to the doctor when I saw him.
+At some point, I just gave up and told the receptionist I’d explain it to the doctor when I saw him.
 Once I saw him, he told me that my scoliosis was not that bad, only a 15-degree curve.
-Many of his patients with a 15-degree curve had very little pain, if any, so something else had to be going on.
-I was both elated to hear this and also a bit bummed, since I had always blamed my pain on my scoliosis.
+Many of his patients with a 15-degree curve had very little pain if any, so something else had to be going on.
+I was both elated to hear this and also a bit bummed since I had always blamed my pain on my scoliosis.
 If it wasn’t just that, or if that wasn’t the primary driver of the pain, what was it?

 I told the doctor about my hypermobility and how when I got into bad jaw pain, I would go to the chiropractor who would adjust my sacroiliac joint or SI joint (those two little points at the bottom of your back above your butt) and my hips, pelvis, and jaw would realign.
 He said he’d never heard of the jaw and SI joint/hips/pelvis being connected, but that he would treat me as if I had instability in my hips/pelvis/SI joint.

-He then gave me a few suggestions about what to do next: first he ordered an MRI, then he suggested I do this treatment where they would burn the nerve endings off the bottom of my spine, and then wrote a third thing I couldn’t understand.
+He then gave me a few suggestions about what to do next: first, he ordered an MRI, then he suggested I do this treatment where they would burn the nerve endings off the bottom of my spine, and then wrote a third thing I couldn’t understand.
 Being who I am, I inquired as to the necessity of the MRI — what exactly was the reason for this and did I absolutely need it? — and he stammered and eventually admitted that I didn’t really need it.
 Then I inquired about the nerve-ending procedure.

 Chinese medicine practitioners believe that energy flows throughout the body, so cutting off feeling in the middle of the body (the bottom of my spine) would stop the flow of the energy from the top half of my body to the bottom.
 Also, burning the nerve-burning would never help me figure out the root cause of the pain — and whatever that root cause was, it would continue to get worse, even if I couldn’t feel it because I’d stopped the messaging from my brain to the nerve and vice versa.
 Before I explained why I thought this was a terrible idea, I asked, “Okay, so say I do this nerve-burning treatment and I still have pain.
 Then what?”
-He said “Oh, well that third thing I wrote down is what you’d do next.”
+He said, “Oh, well that third thing I wrote down is what you’d do next.”
 He stopped abruptly and asked, “Have you had children?”
 I told him no. He proceeded, “Okay, well you’d have to have C-sections for any children you birth, but that’s fine.”
-Turns out that third procedure involved bolting my pelvis together with screws to provide stability.
+Turns out that the third procedure involved bolting my pelvis together with screws to provide stability.

 My eyes almost fell out of my head.
 I said, “I’m sorry what?
 Come again?”
 I then went on to explain to him my interest in finding the root cause of my issues and if I couldn’t, or until then, to treat my pain with natural methods, sans side effects.
 This kind of surgery and having to have C-section births could have so many unforeseen negative consequences it made my head spin.
 AND at the end of it, I might still have pain because he wasn’t 100% sure it was even my hips or pelvis causing the pain!
 I thanked him for his time and left the office bewildered.
 I threw out all the prescriptions he gave me — the MRI, the nerve- burning treatment, the hip bolting surgery — and never went back.